carmojudicemota/bayesian-reanalysis/README.md

 ## Requirements

 R (developed on R 4.5, macOS) with `renv` for dependency management; Git to clone.
-For the claims marked `ready`, no external software beyond the packages in `renv.lock` is required. `cmdstanr` is recorded in `renv.lock`, but CmdStan itself is an external dependency; it is not required to reproduce the currently completed pipeline.
+For the claims marked `ready`, no external software beyond the packages in `renv.lock` is required.

 Packages with compiled code may need a local rebuild when moving between R versions or platforms: